-Activity Seven: Restraints
+Activity Seven: Glucometer Practice

-Appropriately release restraints on a client and have instructor evaluate actions.
-Initials of Instructor What assessment would the nurse perform while a patient is in restraints?
-Activity Eight: Glucometer Practice Appropriately demonstrate use of the glucometer Initials of Evaluator/Student Activity Nine: Therapeutic Equipment Complete the activity setup by answering the therapeutic equipment questions in accordance to what is seen in the activity.
-Therapeutic Equipment Oxygenation Station 1a.
+Appropriately demonstrate use of the glucometer.
+Initials of Evaluator/Studen

+Activity Eight: Therapeutic Equipment

+Complete the activity setup by answering the therapeutic equipment questions in accordance to what is seen in the activity.

+Therapeutic Equipment

+Oxygenation Station

+1a.
 What is this?

 1b.
 What are indications for use of this device?

-1c.
-What is the maximum amount of liters per minute for this device?lpm 2a.
-What is this device?
-3a.
-What is this device?
-4a.
-What is this device?
-5a.
-What is this device?
+1c .
+What is the maximum amount of liters per minute for this device?

+lpm

+2. What is this device?

+3. What is this device?

+4. What is this device?

+5. What does the nurse set the oxygen flow rate for this mask?lpm

 6a.
-What does the nurse set the oxygen flow rate for this mask?lpm 7a.
 What is this used for?

-7b.
+6b.
 Where would the nurse apply this device?

-8a.
+7a.
 What are 3 different locations where this device can be applied for an accurate reading?

-8b.
+7b.
 What reading would need nursing intervention?

-9a.
+8a.

 How would the nurse abbreviate the name of this equipment?

-9b.
+8b.
 How would the nurse instruct the patient to use this piece of equipment?

+9. What is this device used for?

+10. What are 3 important teaching aspects for a patient who wears oxygen at home?

+Urinary & Bowel Station